 Helps promote healthy mood

-How can I tell if my child’s gut health isn’t at their best?
+How can I tell if my child's gut health isn't the best?

 Frequency: your child should be having at least one well-formed bowel movement per day.
 Less than this, or too often are possible signs of gut issues.

 Consistency: Stools that are hard and difficult to pass, and ones that are loose and hard to hold in show signs of abnormal gut health.
 The Bristol Stool Chart is a good guide for the ideal consistency.